gallorob/gallorob.github.io/pages/curriculumvitae.md

 date="2024"
-authors="Matthew Barthet, **Roberto Gallotta**, Ahmed Khalifa, Antonios Liapis, Georgios N. Yannakakis" venue="Accepted at ACII 2024 (DUNGEONS, NEURONS, AND DIALOGUES: SOCIAL INTERACTION DYNAMICS IN CONTEXTUAL GAMES (DnD-SIDC) workshop)" description="This paper introduces the "Affectively Framework", a set of OpenAI Gym-compatible environments designed to incorporate human affect into the training of virtual agents.
+authors="Matthew Barthet, **Roberto Gallotta**, Ahmed Khalifa, Antonios Liapis, Georgios N. Yannakakis" venue="Accepted at ACII 2024 (DUNGEONS, NEURONS, AND DIALOGUES: SOCIAL INTERACTION DYNAMICS IN CONTEXTUAL GAMES (DnD-SIDC) workshop)" description="This paper introduces the 'Affectively Framework', a set of OpenAI Gym-compatible environments designed to incorporate human affect into the training of virtual agents.
 By integrating affective signals into the observation space, the framework enables exploration of the relationship between agent behavior and human emotional response.
 We present three game environments and validate the framework with baseline experiments using random and PPO agents, providing a foundation for future research in affect-aware reinforcement learning."
 %}

 {% include cv_publication.html